chegele/BDSAddonInstaller/README.md

     - -v - *Enables verbose mode which will log additional details as the script runs.*

 #### Notes
  - There are two types of files that this tool can work with.
 Minecraft packs(.mcpack) which are individual resources, and Minecraft Addons(.mcaddon) which are collections of multiple packs.
-Minecraft packs be installed without being altered but the .mcaddon files will be converted into the individual packs it contains before being installed.
+Minecraft packs will be installed without being altered but the .mcaddon files will be converted into the individual packs it contains before being installed.
     - mySpecialAddon.mcaddon - Converts to ->
         - mySpecialAddon_resource.mcpack
         - mySpecialAddon_behavior.mcpack